gitmirgut/bb_stitcher/docs/api.rst

 ..  module:: bb_stitcher

-This part of the documentation covers all the interfaces of bb_binary
+This part of the documentation covers all the interfaces of bb_stitcher.

 .. automodule:: bb_stitcher.preperation
   :members: